abhinavtk7/F-T-python-course/README.md

 # Python Course - Flaxandteal
-Welcome to the repository for the Python course by FlaxandTeal.
+Welcome to the repository of the Python course by FlaxandTeal.
 This repository contains all the notebooks used throughout the course, containing hands-on examples and exercises for learning Python.

 ## Course Outline
 [**M2**](M2_Basic_control_structures.ipynb) - Basic Python control structures  <br />